How to keep that travel budget long after you’ve returned home

 No you don’t need 10,000 face creams

 My bathroom cabinet in Sydney resembles a cosmetics shop – Girls you hear me right?
 My toiletry bag when traveling is efficient but plentiful.
 Don’t buy into the marketing and supermarket offers when back home.
 Remember how you kept it simple when you lived out of your bag?
 Stick to that plan.
 Use something all up before replacing.
+And remember that coconut oil can pretty much fix everything ;-)

 When watching your money, you do not do stupid things like pay for express post because you didn’t leave enough time for your shopping to arrive.
 You plan ahead.
 Be it leaving early so you don’t have to grab a taxi to make it to meetings on time, or shopping online for a big event.
 Thinking ahead and giving yourself more time saves you money and sanity.
 Something I seem to have a lot more of when I travel (well maybe just the sanity!).